Skip to content

 Installation

-• Virtualization: KVM/QEMU support (Intel VT-x or AMD-V)
+• Virtualization: KVM/QEMU with Intel VT-x or AMD-V enabled

 sudo apt update